Alpensia Ski Jumping Stadium

 Alpensia Ski Jumping Centre is a ski jumping hills located at Alpensia Resort in Pyeongchang, South Korea.
-They hosted the ski jumping and the nordic combined events during the 2018 Winter Olympics.
+They hosted the ski jumping and the Nordic combined events during the 2018 Winter Olympics.
 They also operate as an association football venue by using their landing area as the pitch.

 History

-The ski jumping hills hosted the ski jumping and the nordic combined events at the 2018 Winter Olympics.
-The stadium holds a maximum of 13,500 spectators, and was built in 2008; for the Olympics, the capacity was reduced to 8,500 seats.
+The ski jumping hills hosted the ski jumping and the Nordic combined events at the 2018 Winter Olympics.
+The stadium holds a maximum of 13,500 spectators, and was built in 2008, the capacity was reduced to 8,500 seats.